What to Expect

 What happens during the test?

 Once it is ordered by the doctor, the event recorder will arrive by mail.
 It will have instructions on how to attach the leads, but you can call the office to help you with this over the phone.

-When your child is feeling any symptoms, she or someone else pushes the button on the device to record the heart rhythm.
+When your child is feeling any symptoms, they or someone else push the button on the device to record the heart rhythm.
 Later, you can send the recording to the cardiology office over the telephone.
 It helps to call first to let the nurses know that you are sending a recording.

 The nurses and doctors will look at the recording to see if there is an arrhythmia.
 They will let you know the results within a day, and sometimes immediately after you call.